JimmySmilez/predklebamr/README.md

 - **Reproducible Environment:** Conda-based dependency management ensures the tool runs identically on any system.

 ## 🚀Installation and Setup
+PredKlebAMR offers users two (2) options:
+1. A Web-based Dashboard, where users simply click and upload their genomic files.
+2. A Command-line interface, where users can run the tool locally on their PCs.

 ## 🔗Web-based Version:
 ### [Access the Web-based Dashboard here](https://jimmysmilez-predklebamr.hf.space)

 ## 🖥️How to Run the Tool (PredKlebAMR) locally
 **1. Clone the Repository**